15 Visualizing geospatial data

 Instead of both moving and scaling Alaska, we could just move it without changing its scale (Figure 15.7).
 This visualization clearly shows that Alaska is the largest state, over twice the size of Texas.
 We are not used to seeing the U.S. shown in this way, but in my mind it is a much more reasonable representation of the 50 states than is Figure 15.6.

 To visualize geospatial data in the proper context, we usually create maps consisting of multiple layers showing different types of information.
 To demonstrate this concept, I will visualize the locations of wind turbines in the San Francisco Bay area.
 In the Bay Area, wind turbines are clustered in two locations.
-One location lies east of Hayward near Tracy and the other (which I will call the Shiloh Wind Farm) lies near Rio Vista (Figure 15.8).
+One location, which I will refer to as the Shiloh Wind Farm, lies near Rio Vista and the other lies east of Hayward near Tracy (Figure 15.8).

 Figure 15.8 consists of four separate layers.
 At the bottom, we have the terrain layer, which shows hills, valleys, and water.
 The next layer shows the road network.
-On top of the road layer, I have placed a layer highlighting the location of individual wind turbines, as well as the location of the Shiloh Wind Farm.
+On top of the road layer, I have placed a layer indicating the location of individual wind turbines.
+This layer also contains the two rectangles highlighting the majority of the wind turbines.
 Finally, the top layer adds the locations and names of cities.
 These four layers are shown separately in Figure 15.9.
 For any given map we want to make, we may want to add or remove some of these layers.
 For example, if we wanted to draw a map of voting districts, we might consider terrain information to be irrelevant and distracting.
 Alternatively, if we wanted to draw a map of exposed or covered roof areas to assess potential for solar power generation, we might want to replace terrain information with satellite imagery that shows individual roofs and actual vegetation.
-You can interactively try these different types of layers in most online map applications, such as Google maps.
-I would like to emphasize that regardless of which layers we decide to keep or remove, it is generally recommended to add a scale bar.
-The scale bar helps readers understand the size of the spatial features shown in the map.
+You can interactively try these different types of layers in most online map applications, such as Google Maps.
+I would like to emphasize that regardless of which layers we decide to keep or remove, it is generally recommended to add a scale bar and a north arrow.
+The scale bar helps readers understand the size of the spatial features shown in the map, while the north arrow clarifies the map’s orientation.

 All the concepts discussed in Chapter 2 of mapping data onto aesthetics carry over to maps.
 We can place data points into their geographic context and show other data dimensions via aesthetics such as color or shape.
 For example, Figure 15.10 provides a zoomed-in view of the rectangle labeled “Shiloh Wind Farm” in Figure 15.8.
 Individual wind turbines are shown as dots, with the color of the dots representing when a specific turbine was built and the shape representing the project to which the wind turbine belongs.
 A map such as this one can provide a quick overview of how an area was developed.
 E.g., here we see that EDF Renewables is a relatively small project built before 2000, High Winds is a moderately sized project build between 2000 and 2004, and Shiloh and Solano are the largest two projects in the area, both built over an extended period of time.